nimendra-ag/CO2_Emmision/README.md

 # CO2_Emmision
-This repository was created for 5th Semester Machine Learning Project.
-Upload all the colab files and all materials here.
+This repository was created for the 5th Semester Machine Learning Project.
+Upload all the collab files and all other materials here.